wombleton/gitlaw-nz/acts/R/Remuneration Authority Act 1977.md

     *   (b) by publishing it in the _Gazette_ not later than 14 days after the date on which a copy of it is given to the Prime Minister.

-    (2) Every determination to which subsection (1) applies shall be deemed to be a regulation for the purposes of the [Acts and Regulations Publication Act 1989][70] but not for the purposes of the [Regulations (Disallowance) Act 1989][71].
+    (2) A determination to which subsection (1) applies is a legislative instrument for the purposes of the [Legislation Act 2012][71] but is not required to be presented to the House of Representatives under [section 41][72] of that Act and is not a disallowable instrument for the purposes of that Act.

     Section 16 heading: amended, on 1 April 2003, by [section 3(2)][0] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).

     Section 16(1): amended, on 1 April 2003, by [section 3(2)][0] of the Remuneration Authority (Members of Parliament) Amendment Act 2002 (2002 No 54).

-    Section 16(2): substituted, on 1 July 1992, by section 4 of the Higher Salaries Commission Amendment Act 1992 (1992 No 66).
+    Section 16(2): replaced, on 5 August 2013, by [section 77(3)][78] of the Legislation Act 2012 (2012 No 119).

 ##### 17 Provisions relating to Parliamentary and judicial superannuation